TahsanR56/embedded-robotic-arm/README.md

 | 2025-05-15 | Initial setup of servo control code and potentiometer reading |
 | 2025-05-14 | Begun cutting cardboard prototype|
 | 2025-05-13 | Began creating 3d models with fusion360|

 ---
+## Development Paused

+I have achieved the main goals of this project.
+Although there are many areas to tweak and improve, I have decided to move onto my next project.
+I really enjoyed working on this robotic arm, with the first prototype and the 3d printed version.
+I have learnt so much through the project in the areas of electroncs, mechanics, CAD, and code.
+Despite moving on from this project, I am sure I will return in the future to make a significantly better robotic arm with more experience under my belt.

+---